haberdashPI/vscode-selection-utilities/README.md

 selections, inspired by [Kakoune](http://kakoune.org/).
 This is an extension that I use daily, so it is in good working order.

-I use these commands mostly in conjunction with a [modified version](https://github.com/johtela/vscode-modaledit/pull/16) of [vscode-modaledit](https://johtela.github.io/vscode-modaledit/docs/tutorial.html).
+I use these commands mostly in conjunction with [vscode-modaledit](https://johtela.github.io/vscode-modaledit/docs/tutorial.html).

 There are many commands, and they are designed to work in conjunction with one another.